jam-it-nl/MendixBootstrapInputAddons/README.md

 * onChange, onEnter and onLeave events
 * Visibility and editable parameter
 * Use of variables in the label (syntax: {attributeName})
+* Optional show a question text before or after the input field

 ## Limitations
 * Buttons, checkboxes, radiobuttons and dropdowns (as add-on) are not yet implemented